magento/architecture/design-documents/service-isolation/detailed-architecture.md

 The client (e.g. browser) is interacting with the system using GraphQL.
 The only component of the system exposed publicly is Storefront Gateway, which is responsible for routing, full response caching and perimeter-level authorization.

 Storefront Gateway routes incoming queries between PWA, GraphQL Engine and Storefront Authentication Gateway.
+To simplify implementation we can also route admin calls through the same gateway.

 PWA's main responsibility is to [render React application on the server-side](../frontend/server-side-rendering.md).
 Resulting HTML page with React application becomes cacheable on the server.